codeforequity-at/botium-docs/docs/index.rst

 2. **Appium** is the de-facto-standard for testing smartphone applications.
 3. **Botium** is for testing conversational AI.

-Just as Selenium and Appium, Botium is free and Open Source, and `available on Github <https://github.com/codeforequity-at/botium-core>`_.
+Botium is free and Open Source, and `available on Github <https://github.com/codeforequity-at/botium-core>`_.

 .. toctree::
    :glob: